 JOURNAL LINK • NON-TECHNICAL SUMMARY • APPENDIX • TWITTER

 The Dictator's Power-Sharing Dilemma: Countering Dual Outsider Threats

 American Journal of Political Science, 2021, 65(2): 510–527.

 Ethnic Violence in Africa: Destructive Legacies of Pre-Colonial States

 International Organization, 2019, 73(3): 645–683.

 JOURNAL LINK • APPENDIX • REPLICATION DATA • NON-TECHNICAL SUMMARY

-Autocratization (with Anne Meng)
+(with Killian Clarke and Anne Meng)